oliverphilcox/Keplers-Goat-Herd/README.md

 # Kepler's Goat Herd

-C++ code for solving Kepler's equation using contour integration, following Philcox et al. (2021, in prep.).
+C++ code for solving Kepler's equation using contour integration, following Philcox et al. (2021, [arXiv](https://arxiv.org/abs/2103.15829)).
 This uses a method originally proposed by Ullisch (2020) to solve the "geometric goat problem".

 The code contains implementations of a variety of solution methods:
 - Newton-Raphson: The quadratic Newton-Raphson root finder.